All about Double Vision (Diplopia): Introduction, Types, Causes, Tests, Online Test, Natural Cure, and Treatment.

 Eye exercises can’t remove diplopia completely but help to reduce the effect of underlying causes.
 Vergence exercises and accommodative exercises help to improve the condition.

 How to cure double vision naturally?

 Is there anything we can do at home to cure double images naturally?
 As mentioned earlier, vision therapy, patching therapy, use of prisms and eyeglasses cure double vision naturally.
-Likewise, adequate supply of the right nutrients, vitamins, minerals, and herbs in the diet can help to restore eye muscle health and eliminate some primary cause of diplopia.
+Likewise, an adequate supply of the right nutrients, vitamins, minerals, and herbs in the diet can help to restore eye muscle health and eliminate some primary causes of diplopia.

 You must quit cigarette smoking and heavy alcohol intake to speed up the healing process of any disorders responsible for double vision.
 Follow the instructions and follow-up schedules given by your doctor to cure double vision naturally and effectively.